![]() |

 French, 1620

-Rome, S. Francesco a Ripa
+Rome, Church of San Francesco a Ripa

 Later in the 17th century the mood lightens greatly as, for the first time the birth is attended by angels.
 Whereas, in earlier pictures, the angelic witnesses were content to witness from above, these angels come right down to earth and participate.